 Contig Information is one of three Contig Report views that may be available, depending on the assembly type that is currently open.
-For information on accessing or performing tasks in this view, see Contig Report View.

 The information in this view depends on the type of assembly (i.e., .sqd vs. .assembly; templated vs. non-templated).
 Some parameter descriptions are shown in the table below: